-- A Midwest based grain marketing and processing conglomerate approached AMG to investigate a series of large welded steel grain silos, all of which had recently been retrofitted with shutter type access doors.
-This request came after a similar silo had experienced a catastrophic failure during its first filling cycle.
+- A silo belonging to a Midwest based grain marketing and processing conglomerate suffered a catastrophic failure on its first filling cycle after being retrofitted with a shutter type access door.
+AMG was approached with a request to investigate a series of other large welded steel grain silos or tanks in their system, all of which had recently been retrofitted with similar shutter type access doors.

-- The vertical lift access doors illustrated in Figure 1 are used to permit material handling equipment such as skid steers and front-end loaders into the silos to clean and maintain them.
+- The vertical lift access doors illustrated in Figure 1 are used to permit material handling equipment such as skid steers and front-end loaders into the silos for cleaning and maintenance.

 - The likely cause of the failure was determined by observational evidence and by analysis to be the high stress concentrations at the door's head-to-jamb intersections.